 Drunken with dusty feet, I stumbled to the rooftop with my shoes in hand.
 The wind whispered, “Jump & you will fly!”
 To which I replied, “Jump & I’ll surely die.”
 The cool summer rain soothed my burning skin.

-I raise my class to the people with full resumes & adequate experience yet lack the sheet of paper that exempts them from inferior pay.
+I raise my glass to the people with full resumes & adequate experience yet lack the sheet of paper that exempts them from inferior pay.
 To Those of us actively hunting for our purpose under the umbrella of others.
 It’s time to dance in the rain.

 There’s something so inviting in the wind.
 The way it rustles the leaves, kisses my skin, and beckons me to follow its patterns in the sky.
 Chimes jingle in the distance, reminding me of the twilight sneaking into my window as we cracked our eyes after a night of passion.